Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 Our immune system’s job is to target foreign proteins such as viruses and bacteria.
 It will also attack the proteins in food and those in our own body (auto-immune disorders).
 But it will not attack fat.
 So even highly dairy-intolerant people (such as myself) can consume ghee liberally and have no arthritis, gas, bloating or immune antibodies (see my Consult for Leaky Gut testing caused by antibodies and food stress).

-Benefits of Cooking with Coconut Oil
+Benefits of Coconut Oil

-Humans have eaten coconuts from the beginning of time.
+• Humans have eaten coconuts from the beginning of time.
 We rarely have immune or allergy problems with it.
 The meat, the fat, the water…. it’s all good!
-And it has anti-infective and healing properties beyond its caloric value.

-Like ghee, coconut oil tolerates cooking heat better than butter, olive oil or other fruit or seed oils.
+• Like ghee, coconut oil tolerates cooking heat better than butter, olive oil or other fruit or seed oils.

-Coconut oil has a highly digestible structure, primarily Medium Chain Triglycerides (other saturated fats are mostly Long Chain).
-It takes little action from bile and digestive enzymes to break down coconut oil, making it a great food for those with no gall bladder or poor digestion such as the elderly or sick.
+• Coconut oil has a highly digestible structure, primarily Medium Chain Triglycerides (other saturated fats are mostly Long Chain).
+It takes little input from bile and digestive enzymes to break down coconut oil, making it a great food for those with no gall bladder or poor digestion such as the elderly or sick.

 You can get around this by using cheaper grades of coconut oil which have a lighter taste and still offer (according to my research) the other benefits of the oil.